Marco Zanon: Biography

 After playing for Italy Under 20 in 2016 and 2017, in 2018 Zanon was named in the Emerging Italy squad for the World Rugby Nations Cup.
 On 24 January 2019, Zanon was named in Italy's squad for the 2019 Six Nations.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.

 Personal life

 He is engaged to the triple jumper Ottavia Cestonaro.